-We anticipate concluding that the Pension Fund financial statements within the Pension Fund's Annual Report are consistent with the Pension Fund financial statements within the Statement of Accounts of Tameside Metropolitan Borough Council.
+We have not yet received the finalised Pension Fund Annual Report and we will complete our consistency review on receipt of the Annual Report.
+We will issue a report stating whether the Pension Fund financial statements within the Pension Fund's Annual Report are consistent with the Pension Fund financial statements within the Statement of Accounts of Tameside Metropolitan Borough Council.
 Our draft consistency report is provided in Appendix C.